 - The Department of Consumer Protection (DCP) oversees all of the approved gambling activities in partnership with the Connecticut Lottery.

-- The state collects 13.75% in taxes on sports betting and fantasy sports (DFS) as well as 18% on all online casino gambling revenues.
+- The state collects 13.75% in taxes on sports betting and Daily fantasy sports (DFS) as well as 18% on all online casino gambling revenues.

 The projections for Connecticut, which has a population of 3,605,944 are sports betting handles of around $1.5 billion annually, and with tax revenues to hit $14 million by 2024.